andreasmalta/choco_packages/kmupd/Readme_en.txt

     Workaround: Open print settings, close OK, and reopen printer properties.

  24. About IdP authentication
   24-1.
+About WebView2
+        WebView2 Runtime must be installed for IdP authentication.
+        ==>Depending on the operating system you are using, WebView2 Runtime will be installed as standard.
+        If WebView2 Runtime is not installed, it can be installed using one of the following methods:
+         - Click "WebView2 installation" in the driver installer.
+           (The [Install WebView2] button will become available if WebView2 is not installed.)
+         - Download WebView2 Runtime during IdP authentication.
+           (A message guides to the download page if WebView2 Runtime is not installed.)
+        If you cannot install WebView2 Runtime, contact the system administrator.

+  24-2.
 About browser settings
+        If you do not install WebView2 Runtime, authentication will be executed with Internet Explorer.
-        Since IdP authentication uses Internet Explorer, you need to make the following settings:
+        You then need to make the following settings:
          - Add the authentication site to the "Trusted sites" of Internet Explorer
          - Change "Let Internet Explorer open sites in Microsoft Edge" to "Never" in Microsoft Edge
          - Open "Compatibility View settings" in the Internet Explorer and disable "Display internet sites in Compatibility View".
-           ==> For sites that require a compatibility view, enable the setting individually.
+           ==>For sites that require a compatibility view, enable the setting individually.

         For details, please refer to the support manual.

+ 24-3.
+About WebView2 Runtime Cookies
+        WebView2 Runtime cookies cannot be removed from the browser.
+        To remove the cookies, please delete the following files:
+         C:\Users\<User Name>\AppData\Local\KONICA MINOLTA\IdPAuthenticate\EBWebView\Default
+          Cookies
+          Cookies-journal

 ==========================================================================================
 8-2.
 Attentions and Restrictions when using a PCL driver